-Sheffield Hallam University bursary guidelines
+Sheffield Hallam University Bursary Guidelines

-Each of the following provisions apply to all bursaries offered by the University, in addition to each of the bursary-specific criteria.
+Each of the following provisions apply to all bursaries offered by the University, in addition to each of the bursary specific criteria.

-- the University reserves the right to correct administrative errors which may result in you repaying any bursary paid to you in error
+- The University reserves the right to correct administrative errors which may result in you repaying any bursary paid to you in error

-- the University reserves the right to withhold bursaries from students who are in debt to the University and from students who are found to have submitted false or fraudulent details as part of any bursary application*
+- The University reserves the right to withhold bursaries from students who are in debt to the University and from students who are found to have submitted false or fraudulent details as part of any bursary application*

-*Cases of suspected fraud will be dealt with according to the University's Anti-Corruption Policy and Response Plan
+*Cases of suspected fraud will be dealt with according to the University's Anti-Corruption Policy and Response Plan.

-Please note that students who defer entry to the University will be eligible for the bursaries that apply to their year of entry, not the bursaries that applied at the time of their original application to join the University.
+Students who defer entry to the University will be eligible for the bursaries that apply to their year of entry, not the bursaries that applied at the time of their original application to join the University.

 Placement years on sandwich courses

 The University's Bursaries are not paid during a work placement year of a sandwich course, unless otherwise stated, as the requirement to be paying the full tuition fee will not be met.